jsabahu/AIDL24_SelfDriving/README.md

 ### LaneNet

 LaneNet is our primary model for lane detection.
-It employs a segmentation-based approach to identify and classify lane markings accurately.
+It is a convolutional neural network (CNN) model designed specifically for lane detection in autonomous driving applications, which is crucial for tasks such as lane keeping, lane changing, and overall vehicle navigation.It employs a segmentation-based approach to identify and classify lane markings accurately.

+#### Architecture
+##### 1. Encoder-Decoder Structure:
+LaneNet employs an encoder-decoder architecture to process input images and generate lane detection results.
+The encoder extracts high-level features from the input image using a series of convolutional layers, while the decoder reconstructs the spatial details to produce pixel-wise lane markings.

+##### 2. Instance Segmentation:
+LaneNet uses a semantic segmentation approach combined with instance segmentation.
+The model segments the image into lane and non-lane regions and differentiates between individual lane markings.
+This dual approach allows LaneNet to handle multiple lanes simultaneously and distinguish between them.

+##### 3. Embedding Learning:
+A key feature of LaneNet is its use of embedding vectors.
+For each pixel classified as a lane, the network assigns an embedding vector that helps cluster pixels belonging to the same lane.
+This clustering is achieved through a discriminative loss function that encourages pixels of the same lane to have similar embeddings while separating different lanes.

 ### MaskRCNN